The Human Saint is Bored, so I was Summoned to Another World Vol. 4

 I must’ve been influenced by all this talk about marriage lately.
 Damn it, I really didn’t expect that being popular is this problematic…

-Anyway, I’m getting the vibes that Lady Hanna was just that sort of a mother who just loves children, even if someone else’s kid.
+Anyway, I was getting the vibes that Lady Hanna was just that sort of a mother who just loves children, even if someone else’s kid.
 In fact, she’s very much like those mothers from the anime shows I watched before; the braided hair, gentle smile, the motherly air around her…

 Yep, the only thing that wasn’t true to her was that she’s dead, like most anime mothers out there.